Farmington man accused of choking woman

 Mackin remained Tuesday afternoon at the Franklin County Detention Center pending an initial appearance before a judge Wednesday to set bail.

-A conviction on the charge carries a maximum penalty of 10 years in prison and up to a $20,000 fine.
+A conviction on the aggravated assault charge carries a maximum penalty of 10 years in prison and up to a $20,000 fine.
+A conviction on the assault charge is punishable by up to five years in prison and a maximum $5,000 fine.